Alaska Cooperative Extension Service: 21st century UAF extension

 Some villages in Alaska are only accessible by plane or boat.
 Extension agents do make site visits to more remote locations like Kake and Angoon when possible.
 The Federally Recognized Tribes Extension Program (FRTEP) also provides opportunities for agriculture education specifically to Alaska Natives through a collaboration with the Tanana Chiefs Conference.
 Programs include the Alaskan Growers School which aims to teach participants how to grow food to provide for themselves and 10 other families or start an agricultural business.

-The advent of new technologies has allowed Extension agents to interact with the public in ways that were not available in the past.
-As more Alaskans gain high-speed internet access, agents have investigated how to reach out to citizens through popular sites such as Craigslist.
+The advent of new technologies has allowed Extension agents to interact with the public in ways that were not available.
 Alaska is the largest state in the nation in terms of square miles, so in order to provide educational services to clients in multiple locations at once, UAF Extension personnel in Alaska also make use of videoconferencing technology.
-The Master Gardener Program has an online version in which participants can complete lessons through online learning management system software like Blackboard.
-Food preservation tutorials are offered in Adobe Flash modules.
-Recordings of energy workshops are being shared on iTunes U. The communications unit of UAF Extension also helps maintain several online communities through social media platforms, including Facebook pages, a YouTube channel and Pinterest boards.
-For example, UAF Extension sponsors Facebook pages for people interested in Alaska 4-H youth development programs, Alaska Master Gardener programs, integrated pest management in Alaska, and Kenai Peninsula horticulture.
+The communications unit of UAF Extension also helps maintain several online communities through social media platforms, including Facebook pages and a YouTube channel.